ssc-sp/datahub-docs/UserGuide/Workspace/Workspace-Profile-Metadata.md

 # Metadata Profile for Workspaces

-All workspaces in FSDH require a metadata profile to be completed before resources (e.g. storage or Databricks) can be requested.
+All workspaces in FSDH require a metadata profile to be completed in order to start working with the resources.

 ## Required fields

-The fields required for the metadata profile are the following:
+The fields required for the metadata profile are:

 | Field | Description |